 In Windows or macOS, Chrome is good at allowing tabs to be logged into different Workspaces accounts.
 ChromeOS Flex treats whichever Google account you tie to the OS as the boss of the machine.
-Adding my Reg account took more effort than I wanted.
+Adding my second Google account, one tied to The Reg, took more effort than I wanted.

 One thing ChromeOS Flex can't do is run Android apps.
 Other Chromebooks can, so this is a significant omission.
 Zwift, the cycling metaverse I employ and enjoy for early morning exercise, is available on Android and I quite fancied using the MacBook as a backup machine for that, and as a test of ChromeOS Flex's ability to do things like handle multiple simultaneous Bluetooth connections while running a graphics-intense application.

 Sadly we'll never know, because the OS is so disappointingly browser-based.